List of Emmerdale characters introduced in 1996: Jamie Tate

-Jamie Tate made his first appearance on 24 September 1996.
+James Francis "Jamie" Tate made his first appearance on 24 September 1996.
 He was played by various child actors until his departure on 19 January 1999.
 The character was reintroduced in 2019, with Alexander Lincoln cast in the role which he played until 2021.

 James is the only child of Frank Tate (Norman Bowler) from his marriage to Kim Tate (Claire King).
 His paternity is initially in doubt as Kim had been having an affair with Dave Glover (Ian Kelsey).
 Dave dies saving James from a fire before the paternity tests show Frank is the father.
 Kim expresses doubts about the tests, thinking that Frank's money means he could have paid for the test results to be altered; however, after Frank dies, Dave's father Ned Glover (Johnny Leeze) agrees to a second DNA test, which proves James is Frank's son.
 The following year, Kim marries Steve Marchant (Paul Opacic).
 They are involved in a hit and run accident while stealing a horse, and Kim pins the blame on Steve.
 She escapes with James in a helicopter to avoid being arrested.
 When Kim returns to the village without James after she spent six years in prison and sent him to boarding school.
 Kim asks her lover Graham Foster (Andrew Scarborough) to track down James as she needs him back in her life.
 Graham later gives her James' phone number, but she is forced to leave a voice message as James does not answer the phone.